 One factor attributable to virtually every crossdresser married or not is secrecy which, starts during early childhood.
 Once they find out that crossdressing is not acceptable in society they attempt quitting.
 When that does not work it goes underground and not getting caught is paramount.

 I was struck by a Star Trek episode when Captain Kirk anticipating an attack ordered “shields up” and how it applied to me.
 Since I first figured out crossdressing was going to get me in trouble my shields went up to protect me from exposure.
 It is stressful and demands a lot of your time 24/7 because you can never let your guard down.
 Everything you think, say or, do has to be filtered first to keep the secret.
 You have to be mindful of how long you look at anything female oriented to avoid attracting attention.

 Part of the stress a crossdresser husband or any crossdresser goes through is the loneliness of not being able to tell anyone.
 If he is lucky and finds a wife that will tolerate or possibly participate in his crossdressing, it removes a great deal of stress.
 She can become his best friend and closest confidant.

 Sadly crossdresser groups have been on the decline for over a decade primarily because younger folks don’t see the value in them.
 Times have changed and we can go pretty much anywhere we want.
 The safety and security they once provided are no longer desired.
 However, the friendship and support they provide is still valuable to those who are members.
-Many wives of crossdressers have benefited from the support and comfort of being able to talk with other wives about crossdressing.
+Many wives of crossdressers have benefited from the support and comfort of being able to talk with other wives about their crossdressing husband.
 It is unfortunate that in the future crossdressers venturing out for their first time will have to go it alone.
-My 25 plus year membership in CHIC has been very rewarding for both myself and my wife.
+My 25 plus year membership in CHIChas been very rewarding for both myself and my wife.